 In fact, while researching this topic, I was surprised by how often practitioners and researchers mentioned maintaining optimal enzyme levels can slow the aging process.
 It does make sense when you understand how important enzymes are to getting the nutrients out of the foods we eat.

 Increasing your nutrient intake would likely support better health.

 So, eat more raw food, don’t overcook your food, and be smart about the physical stress you put your body through.

 If you have trouble with a specific protein or carbohydrate, like lactose, you can certainly take lactase by itself.
-However, in our modern-day world, you’ll probably do better to just take a high-quality digestive enzyme supplement, that includes a variety of enzymes.
+However, in our modern-day world, you’ll probably do better to take a high-quality digestive enzyme supplement that includes various enzymes.

 The only contraindication I’ve seen with enzymes relates to blood thinners.
-Since proteolytic enzymes have the potential to thin the blood (which is normally a good thing), they may amplify the effects of a prescription blood thinner.
-If you use a blood thinner, just check in with your doctor.
-He or she might need to modify your prescription, if you notice that the enzymes are having a similar effect on your blood.
+Since proteolytic enzymes can thin the blood (which is normally a good thing), they may amplify the effects of a prescription blood thinner.
+If you use a blood thinner, check in with your doctor.
+He or she might need to modify your prescription if you notice that the enzymes have a similar effect on your blood.